reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ### Using the `scheduledtasks` Endpoint

-This endpoint let's us check if the application is running any task periodically using Spring `@Scheduled` annotation:
+This endpoint let's us check if the application is running any task periodically using Spring's `@Scheduled` annotation:

 ```shell
 $ curl http://localhost:8080/actuator/scheduledtasks | jq